akiradeveloper/dm-writeboost/README.md

 All supports before 3.12 are off. porting-final tag is the last moment that this kernel module was portable.
-If you want to test the impact of writeboost in your environment please use the revision.
+If you want to examine the performance impact of writeboost in your environment please use the revision.

 Sorry and thanks for those having tested